mntnr/audit-templates/README.md

 > 🏔 Auditing templates used by Maintainer Mountaineer!

 This is where we store our auditing templates.
+This repo also houses a global npm script which will print out an auditing template, given a GitHub repository.

 ## Install

+First, install it globally.

 ```sh
 $ npm i -g audit-templates
 ```

+This will give you a global executable, `audit-templates`.

 ## Usage

+Provide `audit-templates` with a GitHub repository in the form of `user/reponame` in order to have it print out a template for you.

 ```sh
 $ audit-templates mntnr/audit-templates